 Calls with vodafone

 Today (04.01.2017) I called Vodafone's support hotline 0800 / 172 1212.
 The women was kind but not helpful at all.
-Although, the problem I described her is the same problem many Vodafone customers have, she insited on doing speed checks when the problem occurs so Vodafone has ticket numbers they can refer to.
+Although, the problem I described her is the same problem many Vodafone customers have, she insisted on doing speed checks when the problem occurs so Vodafone has ticket numbers they can refer to.

 I tried explaining to her that doing these speed checks is a complete waste of time because the problem is known and must be looked for in Vodafone's backbone network or peering point.
-She repeled my explanation and continued insisting on doing speed checks.
+She repealed my explanation and continued insisting on doing speed checks.

 Eventually, she gave me two different phone numbers to call, maybe there I would have more luck with my technical reasoning she added.